Here’s what you need to know…

-Before I talk about steroid use in CrossFit, it's only fair that we agree on what CrossFit actually is.
-Not what it is according to Greg Glassman, who would probably define what he created as a strength and conditioning system built on constantly varied, functional movements executed at high intensity... because that's really not what it is.
-CrossFit's definition is clearly fashioned to convince the public that CrossFit is gentleman's territory with an emphasis on intellect.
-They even go so far as to call themselves the "fittest athletes on earth," with trite battle cries such as "our warm-up is your workout!"
-Not to mention pious enough to contend that CrossFit is better able to promote muscle growth than conventional bodybuilding, with Glassman going as far as to say, "People say that a scientist has proved that CrossFit works, and my reply is that I don't need a scientist to tell me that CrossFit works; just look at the people."
+Not to mention pious enough to contend that CrossFit is better able to promote muscle growth than conventional bodybuilding, with Glassman going as far as to say, “People say that a scientist has proved that CrossFit works, and my reply is that I don’t need a scientist to tell me that CrossFit works; just look at the people.”

 To me, “looks” are ambiguous.
 There’s no science behind Glassman’s words even though his scientist says there is.
 How do they know what they perceive to be muscle growth induced by CrossFit – to a superior degree than bodybuilding – wasn’t attained with PED use?
 The truth is, no one knows.

 According to the science, if you really want to hurt yourself, CrossFit works.
-Granted, it’s an incredible spectacle of fitness, strength and endurance, but what it really has proven itself to be is one of the best ways to conjure up some really nagging injuries.
+Granted, it’s an incredible spectacle of fitness, strength and endurance, but what it really has proven itself to be is one of the best ways to conjure up nagging injuries.
 That alone makes it one of the best candidates for PED use in existence today.

 Now, because CrossFit is a “game” or games, and its origin is in America, it’s only natural that the political correctness of “fair play” and “even playing fields” – not to mention pristine symbolism to our precious youth – be paramount when played on the PR machine.

-And, because CrossFit is by all reasonable accounts a professional sport, it is not immune to the foibles of all professional sports.
+And, because CrossFit is by all reasonable accounts a professional sport, it’s not immune to the foibles of all professional sports.
 This includes the fair assumption that many of its competitors, especially those at the elite level, are using banned, illegal, performance enhancing drugs.